-This company is on OpenSecrets.org's list of the 100 top donor organisations in US federal-level politics since 1989.
+This company is on OpenSecrets.org's list of "Top Donors", a list of the 100 biggest givers in US federal-level politics since 1990.
 Companies on this list lobby and spend big, with large sums sent to candidates, parties and leadership PACs.
-This company comes in at number 57 on the list, with donations totalling US$33,382,579 between 1989 and 2018.
+This company comes in at number 68 on the list, with contributions totalling $41,405,910 between 1990 and 2020.

-This company received an S&P Global ESG Score of 21/100 in the Industrial Conglomerates category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 18 Nov 2022).
+This company received an S&P Global ESG Score of 32/100 in the Industrial Conglomerates category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 18 Nov 2022).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 Major corporations, including this one, use prison labour in the USA, where prisoners are paid slave wages as low as 23 cents an hour doing work which is often dangerous, toxic and unprotected.
 While much of the work done by prisoners is for the military, other major corporations are taking advantage of the cheap labour in both federal and state US prisons.